-HEDA Project introduces to the teachers and educators a method through theater that can use it to reflect students on social phenomena, or also social behaviors, to acquire consciousness of society in which they will join and participate, will work and create as responsible, conscious citizens.
+HEDA Project introduces to the teachers and educators a method through theater that can use it to reflect students on social phenomena, or also social behaviours, to acquire consciousness of society in which they will join and participate, will work and create as responsible, conscious citizens.

 ANTIGONE 2021 – 2022

 The project is coordinated by DAH Theatre and uses theatre as a tool to tackle the issue of the gender-based violence against women and girls which was particularly increased because of the Covid19 pandemic.
 The aim of the project

 is to empower secondary school teachers to organize theatre-based workshops in order to raise awareness related with GBV.
 Supported by the Erasmus+ Programme.

 The European peace project is a response to history and its destructions in the 20th Century.
 The project brings together museum educators, trainers, teachers, theatre makers, and scientists from six countries.
 Their contributions focus on profound society changes (transformations) and how they are discussed in the present.
 Supported by the Erasmus+ Programme.

 With the Project we seek to find new ways, not simply of helping people understand the climate crisis, but also the part that we, as concerned citizens, can play in changing behaviour and contributing to an overall solution for a healthier

 planet.
 Not making light of serious issues, but dealing with them in new thoughtful, humorous and educational contexts.
 The project is supported by the Erasmus+ Programme.